New

 • Does the problem statement still match the rest of the brief?

-• Are all questions open-ended and non-leading?
+• Are all questions open-ended and non-leading (unless intentionally structured)?

 • Do questions flow naturally from one to the next?